cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

  - Click `OK` in the pop up
  - Click checkmark and apply to show just one component

+You can also choose _Color Specific Hierarchical Cells" to select various modules at different levels of the hierarchy to highlight.
 Another very useful feature is to highlight the critical path on the amoeba plot using the following steps:

  - Choose `Timing > New Timing Analysis Window` from the menu
  - Focus on `Select Paths` window, click `OK`